How to Use Symbols and Emojis in Email and Win

 A/B testing

-Even if you are sure to know your audience well, A/B testing will help you to deepen your knowledge.
+Even if you believe you know your audience well, A/B testing will help you deepen your knowledge.
 Send a variant of your email campaign with emojis to a part of your mailing list and a different variation without emojis to another part of subscribers.
 After putting this into practice a few times, you will see how the inclusion of emojis influences open and click rates, as well as deliverability.
-If you haven’t had a chance to conduct A/B testing, make sure that it is easier than you think with our A/B testing tool.
+If you haven’t had a chance to conduct A/B testing, make sure that it is easier than you think with our A/B testing tool

 Rendering

-Check how your chosen emojis look on different devices, because their display may depend on the email client, operating system, and social media platform.
+Check how your chosen emojis look on different devices, because the way they are displayed may depend on the email client, operating system, and social media platform.
 Also, keep your software and analytics resources updated.
-You may want to check which gadgets your audience uses with help of Email Analytics or Google Analytics.
+You may want to check the devices your audience uses with the help of email analytics or Google Analytics.

 One thing is that they look different on different devices and another is when they do not display at all.
-Needless to say that it affects user experience and deliverability.
+Needless to say, it affects the user experience and deliverability.

 Symbols to be wary of in your emails

 Bear in mind that even if you know your audience, some users may misinterpret the emoji you send.
 Controversial situations won’t be good for your marketing performance and may affect sales.
-But, first of all, you should be well aware that negative perception of some emojis takes place if the context is offensive itself.
+But above all, you should be well aware that some emojis can be perceived negatively when the context itself is offensive.

 Fruits and vegetables